tasket/Qubes-vpn-support/README.md

 -
 This handler script is tested to work with OpenVPN v2.3 and v2.4, but should be easily adaptable to other VPN clients with one or two variable-handling changes.

-DNS addresses are automatically acquired from DHCP without altering the local resolv.conf settings.
+DNS addresses are automatically acquired from DHCP without altering the local resolv.conf settings, so the VPN's DNS is normally only available to attached downstream VMs.
 This is intended as a privacy measure to prevent any inadvertant access by local (VPN VM) programs over the VPN tunnel.

 Roles
 --
 * The VPN VM is generally trusted.
 It is assumed its programs won't try to impersonate openvpn (send data via port 1194), for example.
-* Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router, ISP and downstream vms are potential threats.
-(This doesn't affect the users POV of whether individual appvms are trusted.)
+* Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router, ISP and downstream VMs are potential threats.
+(This doesn't affect the users POV of whether individual appVMs are trusted.)
 * Everything that is downstream from VPN VM communicates through the VPN tunnel only.
 * The purpose of the programs in the VPN VM is to support the creation of the VPN link.
 Their net access is either null or clearnet only; they should not send packets through the VPN tunnel and potentially get published.
 * Configuration of the VPN client details (server address, protocols, etc) should be downloaded from the VPN provider's support page; the user can simply drop the config file into the /rw/config/vpn folder and rename it.

 Future
 -
-* Possibly add systray icon for VPN status and control
+* Add systray icon for VPN status and control
+* Provisioning through packages and Saltstack